intel/userspace-cni-network-plugin/README.md

 To follow this example you should have a system with kubernetes available and configured to support native 1 GB hugepages.
-You should also have multus-cni and vhost-user-net-plugin up and running.
+You should also have multus-cni and userspace-cni-network-plugin up and running.
 See `examples/crd-userspace-net-ovs-no-ipam.yaml` for example config to use with multus.
 If using OVS, check that you have bridge named `br0` in your OVS with `ovs-vsctl show` and if not, create it with